Teenage depression – causes, symptoms and treatment

 Understand normal and abnormal teenage depression symptoms:

-It’s the big responsibility of the parents or guardians of teenagers to understand and assess if their children are behaving normally.
-They have to keep an eye on the emotional and behavioral traits of their son or daughter.
-They can consult a psychiatrist to understand the consequences of any unusual behavior in the children.
-Parents should also observe if their children are groomed well and are capable of facing the challenges of life without crumbling.
+It’s a significant responsibility for parents or guardians of teenagers to understand and assess whether their children are behaving normally.
+They have to keep an eye on the emotional and behavioural traits of their child.
+They can consult a psychiatrist to understand the consequences of any unusual behavior in children.
+Parents should also observe if their children are well-groomed and capable of facing life’s challenges without succumbing to them.

 • Emotional counseling